Should I transfer my final salary pension?

 How to work out if transferring your pension is the right decision for you

-The first thing to do is read your company pension scheme rules.
+The first thing to do when considering final salary transfers is to the company pension scheme rules.
 A copy of the rules will be available from your employer and will give you the full details of your benefits under your current scheme.
 Once you have a better understanding of your currents scheme you know what benefits you will be losing if you transfer your pension.

 How much is my final salary pension worth?

 Once you have the full details of your current final salary pension scheme you can calculate what your pension income would be if you were to retire today.
 You can then do another calculation which would estimate your possible pension at a future retirement date using the years in the scheme and your estimated salary at retirement.
 In each case you multiply the final salary by the number of years in the scheme and then multiply it by the accrual rate.